-Jim Cornell serves as director of CBS Sports’ Masters Highlight Show since 2016 as well as director of CBS Sports’ PGA Championship Highlight Show since 2012.
+Jim Cornell has served as director of CBS Sports’ PGA Championship Highlight Show since 2012 as well as director of CBS Sports’ Masters Highlight Show since 2016.
 He joined CBS Sports in 1989 as a researcher.
 During his career with CBS Sports, Cornell has worked as a broadcast associate and associate director, before becoming a full-time director in 2009.
-Cornell directs CBS Sports’ coverage of the NFL, college football, college basketball, the Masters, PGA Championship, college lacrosse and Major League Lacrosse.
-He has worked in various capacities on Super Bowls XXVI, XXXVIII, XLI, Super Bowl 50 and LIII; 11 NCAA Division I Men’s Basketball Championships, Dale Earnhardt’s sole Daytona 500 victory in 1998, figure skating coverage of the 1994 Olympic Winter Games, and the 2008 Army-Navy football game.
+Cornell directs CBS Sports’ coverage of the NFL, college football, college basketball, the Masters®, PGA Championship, college lacrosse and Major League Lacrosse.
+He has worked in various capacities on Super Bowls XXVI, XXXVIII, XLI and Super Bowl 50; 10 NCAA Division I Men’s Basketball Championships, Dale Earnhardt’s sole Daytona 500 victory in 1998, figure skating coverage of the 1994 Olympic Winter Games, and the 2008 Army-Navy football game.
 From 2011-13, Cornell directed 3D coverage of the Masters.
 He was the coordinating director for the “world feed” for the U.S. Open Tennis Championships since 2005.
 Cornell is a four-time Emmy Award-winner and has a Bachelor of Arts degree in Economics from Vanderbilt University.
 He lives in Darien, Conn. with his wife, Kelly, and their two sons, Kyle and Ryan.

 BOB MATINA (Director)

-Bob Matina, an eight-time Emmy Award-winner, has covered the Masters as associate director, late night director and director since 1987.
-He also has directed the PGA Championship since 1991.
+Bob Matina, an eight-time Emmy Award-winner, has directed the PGA Championship since 1991 as well as the Masters® as associate director, late night director and director since 1987.
 Matina serves as the director of THE NFL TODAY.
 He joined CBS Sports in 1981 and directed THE NFL ON CBS from 1985-93.
-Matina served as director of THE SUPER BOWL TODAY studio show for Super Bowl XXXV, XXXVIII, XLI, XLIV, XLVII, 50 and LIII.
+Matina served as director of THE SUPER BOWL TODAY studio show for Super Bowl XXXV, XXXVIII, XLI, XLIV, XLVII and Super Bowl 50 (2001, 2004, 2007, 2010, 2013, 2016).
 He served as coordinating director of CBS Sports’ coverage of the 1992, 1994 and 1998 Olympic Winter Games, and also directed the Network’s primetime coverage in 1994 and 1998, and weekend daytime broadcasts in 1992.
 Matina was responsible for the placement of cameras and equipment at the Olympic venues, as well as coordinating many aspects of the Network’s production, including the studio sets and the development of new production equipment.
 He also served as CBS Sports’ liaison with ORTO, the host broadcaster of the Games, which provided the world feed.
 Matina’s other directing assignments have included THE ROAD TO THE FINAL FOUR, the U.S. Open Tennis Championships, golf and college basketball broadcasts, as well as several winter sports competitions – figure skating, alpine skiing, ski jumping and speed skating.
 He was the producer of the Emmy Award-winning Lillehammer: An Olympic Diary in 1995.
 A 1978 journalism graduate of Syracuse University, Matina began his broadcast career the following year at WCNY‑TV Syracuse as a cameraman.
 He was born in Benton Harbor, Mich., and lives in Wyckoff, N.J., with his wife, Susan.
 They have two children.

 DAVID WINNER (Producer)